-If you've been directed to this page, it's because we received a direct complaint from a contact and your account has been suspended.
-We know you want to get back to work, but anti-spam laws require that we suspend accounts during the investigation of a direct complaint.
+If you've been directed to this page, it's because we received a direct complaint from a campaign recipient, email service provider, or anti-spam organization and your account has been warned or suspended.
+We know you want to get back to work, but anti-spam laws require that we warn or suspend accounts during the investigation of a direct complaint.

-During the time that your account is suspended, you won't be able to send campaigns, but you can still log in, view your reports, and manage your lists.
+During the time that your account is suspended, you won't be able to send campaigns, but you can still log in, view your reports, and manage your audience.

 In this article, you'll learn how to start resolving this issue.